Core concepts

 I've seen philosophical/logical arguments on both sides claiming that an objective reality either does or does not exist.
 Neither side makes a compelling argument in my opinion, because, as I have explained previously, any logical argument rests on certain critical assumptions.
 For example, consider time.
 All the conventional notions of time depend completely on the functioning of memory.
 Without memory, can any property of time be validated?
 No. But then memory is purely a function of consciousness.
 Similar logic applies to anything that can be associated with "objective reality".

 When I question whether reality is objective, I mean to ask, does it exist independent of observation?
 I've already explained why this can't be verified without tautologically equivalent assumptions being made.
 Therefore, I choose not to believe in its existence.
 Nor do I believe in its non-existence.
 What?!
 Here's a simple way to explain: prior to writing this article, did I believe or disbelieve that there are purple-colored, orange-spotted, box-mouthed, giant winged tortoises living in the Amazon rainforest?
 Of course, neither!
 Why not?
 Because nothing in my experience has ever even suggested the question.
 The same is not true of the question of objective reality - the question has been asked.
 But the evidence doesn't add up in either direction.
 If we had been truly sensible about how we relate to our experiences, we would also never ask the question.
 But such is the way of humanity.
 Never making much sense.
+Or perhaps we just became a bit too enamored with science and other materialist contexts that love to go about classifying things.

 But then what is real?